oprokopieva382/notes_backend/README.md

 ## Features

-- **User Registration and Login**: Users can register and log in to the platform.
+- **User Registration through email confirmation and Login**: Users can register and log in to the platform.
 - **Email Confirmation**: New users receive an email confirmation through Nodemailer.
 - **JWT Authentication**: Secure authentication using access tokens and refresh tokens.
 - **CRUD Operations for Notes**: Users can create, read, update, and delete their project notes.